scriptmaster/sergeant/README.md

 # About Sergeant

-A lightweight micro-services producing deno-[p]react SSG-first framework competing with angular for large production apps.
+A lightweight micro-services producing deno-[p]react island-architecture framework competing with angular for large production apps.

++ Scaffolding
++ Produces bundles within seconds
++ Supports scss
++ Can handle multiple projects
++ Has livereload
++ denocacheusage: 10MB only, bundle sizes less than 20KB (if u use preact), and 200KB for react.

 # Sergeant is production ready from Day-1